mmistakes/so-simple-theme/theme-setup/index.md

 {% endhighlight %}

 If done correctly /blog/ should be a page index of only posts with a category of `blog`.

-#### Social Share Links

-To add Facebook, Twitter, and Google+ share links to a post add the following YAML front matter.

-{% highlight yaml %}
-share: true
-{% endhighlight %}

-Share links appear below author details in the sidebar.

 ### Feature Images